J0ELh/Personal-Chore-Tracker-Project/README.md

 - **ALTERNATIVELY** you can also do the following actions related to X's and Y's
   - Click "Randomly Assign Chores" to assign all chores that are still to be assigned randomly to different members
-  - Click "Complete Chore" and enter the name of someone who's chore you want to complete.
+  - Click "Complete Chore" and enter the name of someone whose chore you want to complete.
   Enter a name from the list of people that pops up on the right panel.
 In the next panel, simply enter the chore you want to complete of that person, then hit "Complete."
 This will also remove the chore AND/OR the name